timmc/handy/README.md

 # org.timmc/handy

 Just some handy utilities.
+The API is any var with :added metadata, indicating the version of handy in which the var was introduced.
-The API is any public function not marked ^:internal.
+Generally, this covers any public var not marked :internal.

 ## Usage